 Infrastructure: Open-Air Museum

 Sweden can easily achieve a Cultural or Diplomatic victory with the right focus.
-Its civ ability is Nobel Prize, which offers +50 Diplomatic Favor for each Great Person you recruit.
-Additionally, you’ll earn a Great Engineer point from Factories and a Great Scientist Point from Universities.
-No matter if you’re playing as Sweden or not, if it’s present in the game, there are three unique World Congress competitions during the Industrial Era.
+Its civ ability is Nobel Prize, which awards +50 Diplomatic Favor for each Great Person you recruit.
+Additionally, you’ll earn a Great Engineer point from Factories and a Great Scientist Point from Universities for specific recruits.
+Regardless of whether you’re playing as Sweden or not, if it’s present in the game, there are three unique World Congress competitions during the Industrial Era.
 The Carolean unit replaces the Pike and Shot unit, earning a boost to Combat Strength for each point of unused Movement.
-They also have a Movement speed of three versus two and a lower maintenance cost.
+They also have a Movement speed of three versus two as well as a lower maintenance cost.
 The Open-Air Museum tile improvement offers +2 Loyalty each turn, as well as +2 Culture and Tourism for each type of terrain that you found a city on.

 Kristina, the Swedish leader, has the Bibliophile agenda, which drives her to collect as many Great Works as possible.
 Her leader ability is Minerva of the North, which automatically themes buildings and wonders that have all of their Great Work slots filled.
 Her ability also allows you to construct the Queen’s Bibliotheque building, which offers a whole host of buffs.
 It grants two Great Writer, Great Artist, and Great Musician points per turn, as well as two slots each for Great Works of Writing, Great Works of Art, and Great Works of Music.